ortus-docs/coldbox-docs/proxy/the_base_proxy_object.md

 # The Base Proxy Object

 Here are some common methods of our ColdBox proxy object.
-However, we encourage you to see the [API docs][apidocs] for that latest and greatest.
+However, we encourage you to see the [API docs](http://apidocs.ortussolutions.com/coldbox/current) for that latest and greatest.

 |Method|Description|
 |--|--|